Off-duty pilot charged with fondling 14-year-old girl on flight to Utah

-An off-duty pilot for a regional airline has been charged with fondling a 14-year-old girl seated next to him on a Salt Lake City-bound Delta Air Lines flight, but he contends he was sleeping at the time, authorities said on Wednesday.
+An off-duty Delta Airlines pilot has been charged with fondling a 14-year-old girl seated next to him on a Salt Lake City-bound flight, but he contends he was sleeping at the time, authorities said on Wednesday.

 Pascal plans to plead not guilty to a federal charge of abusive sexual contact with a minor, said his lawyer, Rhome Zabriskie.
 The pilot's initial court appearance is scheduled for Thursday in federal court in Salt Lake City.